troyhacks/arduino-esp32/README.md

 # TroyHacks customized arduino-esp32

-Use at own risk, crazy personal experiments mostly customized for the ESP32-S3
+Use at own risk, crazy personal experiments mostly customized for ONLY the ESP32-S3

+(likely will NOT work with other ESP32 variants)

 Check commits for hints.